 What is a Canonical Tag?

-Canonical tags are HTML elements that tell search engines which version of a webpage should be included in their index and rank for relevant keywords.
-They also help resolve duplicate content and indexing issues.
+Canonical tags are HTML elements that tell search engines which version of a webpage should be indexed.
+They also help resolve duplicate content.
+It’s important to understand that Google considers this tag as a signal rather than a command… this means that they may decide to ignore the canonical tag…

-These tags most frequently come into play when there are multiple versions of a page with similar, or duplicate content.
-For example, dynamic URLs, print-friendly URLs, or session ID URL parameters.
+Canonical tags are most commonly used when there are multiple versions of a page.
+For example, URLs that generate dynamic content, print-friendly versions, or session tracking.

-By specifying the canonical page, webmasters guide search engines in understanding what content to index and rank.
+By specifying the canonical URL, webmasters inform search engines in understanding what URL they should index.

 Why use a Canonical Tag?

-As mentioned previously, canonical tags are used to eliminate similar or duplicate content issues.
+As already mentioned, canonical tags are used to resolve duplicate content issues.

 How to Write a Canonical Tag

-- Link element: The link element to specify a relationship between the current document and an external resource.
+- Link element: The link element is used to specify a relationship between the current webpage and an external one.

-- Rel Attribute: Set the rel attribute to “canonical” to indicate that the specified URL is the canonical version.
+- Rel=”canonical” Attribute: This indicates that the specified URL is the canonical version.

 What are the best practice implementations?